Understanding Borderline Personality Disorder: Exploring Treatment Programs for Borderline Personality Disorder

 • Brain Function: The way the brain handles emotions may be different in those with borderline personality disorder.
 The portion of the brain that manages judgment and decision-making may not communicate well with the part that manages emotions.

 As with all mental health conditions, each person will experience borderline personality disorder differently.
-Our team at Woburn Addiction Treatment will work to understand all of your needs as we treat BPD and any other addiction and mental health issues.
-We’ll do full assessments and evaluations to ensure you get an effective treatment plan.
+Our team at Woburn Addiction Treatment works to understand all of your needs, as the best treatment centers for borderline personality disorder recognize that an individualized approach is essential for treating BPD alongside addiction and other mental health issues.
+We perform comprehensive clinical assessments to ensure you are placed in the most effective treatment programs for borderline personality disorder tailored to your unique history and recovery goals.

 Co-Occurring Disorders: Bipolar Disorder and Others